-Saving a Business, and Jobs, by Workout with Creditors: A retail client faced harsh economic situations with both its vendors and landlords.
+Saving a Business, and Jobs, by Workout with Creditors.
+A retail client faced harsh economic situations with both its vendors and landlords.
 Neal negotiated with his client's creditors.
 He was able to help the company streamline its operations, work with the landlords and settle with creditors.
 The business was restructured and was able to avoid closing or filing bankruptcy.

-Breaking a Deadlock: When the majority shareholder in a manufacturing company found the board of directors deadlocked with the company's future at stake, Neal stepped in and forced the issue.
+Breaking a Deadlock.
+When the majority shareholder in a manufacturing company found the board of directors deadlocked with the company's future at stake, Neal stepped in and forced the issue.
 That resulted in a receiver being appointed, thus saving all outstanding contracts, including a very large deal that was about to be cancelled by a customer.

-Saving Investors' Hard-Earned Cash: When a local businessman and his companies defrauded investors, Neal obtained a multi-million dollar judgment on the investors' behalf.
+Saving Investors' Hard-Earned Cash.
+When a local businessman and his companies defrauded investors, Neal obtained a multi-million dollar judgment on the investors' behalf.
 Then he found a creative way to work with the judgment debtors to come to a settlement.

 -Former law clerk to Chief Bankruptcy Judge Honorable Robert G. Mooreman

--Extensive experience in bankruptcy and commercial litigation
+-Extensive experience in commercial and bankruptcy litigation

 -Seasoned in construction litigation, including prosecution and defense of construction defect issues and mechanic's liens, subcontractor contract review, change order issues, payment rights and remedies

 Professional and Civic Service

 -American Bankruptcy Institute, Member

 -Maricopa County Bar, Member

 -Turnaround Management Association, Member

-- District Court interpreting new Ninth Circuit case law related to what claims a borrower can and cannot assert against a lender who purchased the assets and assumed certain liabilities of a failed bank from the FDIC.
+District Court interpreting new Ninth Circuit case law related to what claims a borrower can and cannot assert against a lender who purchased the assets and assumed certain liabilities of a failed bank from the FDIC.